 When prevention methods are not effective, a person may need medical intervention to try and alleviate the effects of clogged arteries.

-Similarly, a blocked artery may require surgical treatment.
+A blocked artery may require surgical treatment.
 This could involve inserting a tube into the artery to remove the plaque while leaving behind a stent to support the artery walls and increase blood flow.

 Below is a 3-D model of atherosclerosis, which is fully interactive.
 You can explore this model using your mouse pad or touchscreen.

-There are some risk factors for clogged arteries that people can manage themselves, including:
+There are some risk factors for clogged arteries that people can manage themselves,

-- Heart disease, which is where plaque builds up in the arteries in and around the heart.
+- heart disease, which is where plaque builds up in the arteries in and around the heart.

-- Angina, a condition where chest pain results from a lack of blood flow to the heart.
+- angina, a condition where chest pain results from a lack of blood flow to the heart.

-- Peripheral artery disease, which is where plaque builds up in the arms and legs.
+- peripheral artery disease, which is where plaque builds up in the arms and legs

 Taking steps to prevent or slow down the formation of plaque is the best way to avoid clogged arteries at any stage in life.
-This will be especially helpful for a person who is at risk of a plaque buildup or atherosclerosis.
+This will be especially helpful for a person who is at risk of plaque buildup or atherosclerosis.

 A doctor will be able to recommend diet and lifestyle tips tailored to an individual’s requirements and current abilities, and they can discuss any necessary treatment or prevention options.